remix-run/blues-stack/README.md

   fly create blues-stack-template-staging
   ```

-  > **Note:** If you choose a name other than `blues-stack-template`, please note that it must not include spaces.
-Fly will generate a domain based on the app name you choose at this step.

 - Initialize Git.

   ```sh
   git init
   ```

 - Create a new [GitHub Repository](https://repo.new), and then add it as the remote for your project. **Do not push your app yet!**

   ```sh